PhysiCell-Tools/python-loader/man/TUTORIAL.md

 Translate raster graphic images into a dynamic gif image:\
 Gif images can only be generated for already existing jpeg, png, or tiff images!\
-By default, jpeg files will be used, to generate the movie.\
+By default, jpeg files will be used, to generate the gif.\
 If png or tiff files should be used as source, then this has to be explicitly stated.

 ```python